-Therefore, if you are aspiring to study in a US University, my advice is dust-up your writing skills because you will be having a lot of research work to do.
+Therefore, if you are aspiring to study at a US University, my advice is to dust up your writing skills because you will have a lot of research work to do.

-The opportunity to meet people from all over the world during your Study in UK makes studying there a wonderful experience for most international students.
+Additionally, the opportunity to meet people from all over the world during your Study in the UK makes studying there a wonderful experience for most international students.

 However, this does not mean that living in the UK is easy and comfortable.
-International students sometimes have their own problems, which ranges from being financially low, homesick, language barrier or problems of integrating which is a problem of coming from different cultural background to study in UK.
+International students sometimes have problems, which ranges from being financially low, homesickness, language barrier, or problems of integrating which is a problem of coming from different cultural background to study in the UK.

-Currently the biggest challenge facing international student in UK is the issue BREXIT.
+Currently, the biggest challenge facing international students in the UK is the issue of BREXIT.

 In the longer term, it seems likely that EU students will have to pay the higher fee rates that currently apply to those from outside of the EU.
 However, those looking on the brighter side have pointed out that the pound’s fall in value, if sustained, will continue to make studying in the UK more affordable for all international students.

-With immigration controls so central to the Brexit debate, it is likely that new regulations will be introduced.
-If the UK withdraws from existing agreements on freedom of movement, future EU students may need to apply for a Tier 4 student visa or a short-term study visa in order to study in the UK.
+With immigration controls so central to the Brexit debate, new regulations will likely be introduced.
+If the UK withdraws from existing agreements on freedom of movement, future EU students may need to apply for a Tier 4 student visa or a short-term study visa to study in the UK.

-According to an estimate, 15 percent of all university students in UK are international students, so there are certain common problems that almost every international student counters.
+According to an estimate, 15 percent of all university students in the UK are international students, so there are certain common problems that almost every international student encounters.

 Dealing with racial discrimination is a tough job for international students because complaints made by them may not appear to have much ‘substance’.
 Racial discrimination can be verbal and physical abuse.
 It is, therefore, more important to take students’ complaints and take immediate action against them.
 It will cause tension and stress both in the social environment and social.